 Or instead, you can take the reins and direct your financial destiny.
-All you need to do is decide that you want to create Time and Money Freedom, build capital you can use, and find the cash flow to begin.
 With Infinite Banking, how much you have available to you in the future depends only on how much you put in and how soon you get started.

 Learn More About the Infinite Banking Concept

-For more information on the Infinite Banking Concept get our free 20-minute guid: Privatized Banking The Unfair Advantage.
+For more information on being your own banker with Infinite Banking get our free Quick & Easy Privatized Banking Guide:

-Every person’s story, path, journey, and outcomes are different, and how you start, fund, and use your Infinite Banking system will look different from person to person.
+Every person’s story, path, journey, and outcomes are different, and how you start, fund, and use Infinite Banking will look different from individual to individual.

-If you have great income, but limited cash flow, you may need to free up cash flow or get started before you’re ready.
+If you have great income but are financially stuck, you may need to find and fix your money leaks before you’re ready.
 You can lock in your ability to start this strategy later with the right convertible term life insurance policy today.

-Contact us to find out the one thing you should be doing to increase your cash flow today so you can begin building capital, putting it to work, and accelerating Time and Money Freedom.
+Contact us to find out the one thing you should be doing to gain control of your personal finances today so you can begin building capital, putting it to work, and accelerating Time and Money Freedom.

 * If the policy is utilized correctly, you’ll never pay tax on the growth and distributions.
-The policy is tax-free via withdrawals and loans as long as the policy stays in force and does not become a Modified Endowment Contract.
+The policy is tax-free via loans and withdrawals as long as the policy stays in force and does not become a Modified Endowment Contract.